-Game engines are tools that take care of the low level processing thus allowing you to focus on your game right away instead of having to program it all from scratch.
+Game engines are tools that take care of more low level processing, allowing you to focus on your game right away instead of having to program it all from scratch.
 You can make any kind of game using an engine, and some engines don’t even require programming knowledge to use!
 Below are just a few of many game engines that exist.

 A great option for both 2D and 3D games: Free Download

 Learning Resources: Official Unity tutorials, One of many YouTube tutorials

 Many of the students in CSC404: Introduction to Game Design swear by this tool, and have made publicly well-received games.
 It’s very popular and you can find lots of support both online and from club members.

 This open-source engine supports a simple python-like scripting language as well as C#.

 Unreal uses C++ but includes visual scripting “blueprints” that allow non-programmers to build games with it.

 C++ is the most used language in the game industry.
 If you want to work in games programming, plan to learn this at some point.
 To get started with the language, the official website has a getting started page here.